 What can I expect to make?

 The average fee for an exterior BPO has been driven down because of multiple factors.
-When Nicole got into the business over 4 years ago, the average was up to $55.00 for a typical 2 to 3 days full exterior BPO, now the average has been driven down to around $45-$50.
+When Nicole got into the business over 4 years ago, the average was up to $55.00 for a typical 2 to 3 days full exterior BPO, now the average has been driven down to around $40-$65 dollars.

 Who can perform Broker Price Opinions?